MBW91/Fullscreenifier/README.md

 ## Usage
 Download the latest release and open Fullscreenifier.exe with the path of the application, you want to have in zoomed fullscreen, as the only argument.
 For example just drag&drop the desired application onto the Fullscreenifier.exe, or create a link to the Fullscreenifier.exe and specify the path of the desired application at the end of the target line.

+## Controls
+If the target application is closed, Fullscreenifier will close too.
+Besides that you're able to pause and resume Fullscreenifier by pressing left Win + Escape.